AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    is declared within the statement list of the body of the immediately enclosing package (this is possible via a block statement).]

+   Any name denoting such an object or state abstraction shall occur within either

+   * the body of the "owning" task or protected unit; or

+   * the statement list of the object's immediately enclosing package; or

+   * an Initializes or Initial_Condition aspect specification for the object's immediately enclosing package.

+   [Roughly speaking, such an object can only be referenced from within the "owning" unit or during the execution of the statement list of its enclosing package].

    The notional equivalences described above break down in the case of package elaboration.
    The presence or absence of such a Part_Of aspect specification